Equivariant Deep Dynamical Model for Motion Prediction: Introduction

 In most of the studies, with the help of mathematical tools such as group theory and representation theory, a \emph{global} architecture is designed for a learning problem in such a way that it is invariant or equivariant under various transformations of the input.
 In other words, the input is treated as a single object whose symmetries should be preserved throughout the network.
 However, to the best of our knowledge, limited works exist investigating the integration of equivariance/invariance into the more complex Markovian generative models.
 The complicated structure of these models, which are associated with multiple levels of latent variables connected through neural networks, renders the design of an efficient equivariant model more challenging.
 Specifically, in this scenario, we need to consider each \emph{local} network connecting a part of an input to its latent, or a current latent to the future latent, etc.

 In this paper, we investigate the role of symmetry in learning of a dynamic system characterized with an equivariant deep state space model.
 We propose an $\textup{SO}(3)$-equivariance deep dynamical model for motion prediction, and call it EqDDM.
-Our model, which inherits a Markovian structure from its state-space model counterpart, is equipped with a chain of appropriately equivariant/invariant MLPs inspired by those in \cite{finzi21a}.
-Our model, which inherits a Markovian structure from its state-space model counterpart, is equipped with a chain of appropriately equivariant or invariant networks.
+Our model, which inherits a Markovian structure from its state-space model counterpart, is equipped with a chain of appropriately equivariant/invariant MLPs similar to those in \cite{finzi21a}.
 Specifically, we propose to use a hierarchical equivariant structure where we have an equivariant network from each input to its representation (latent), followed by an equivariant switching network from the current latent to the future latent, followed by an invariant switching network controlling each switch (see figure.~\ref{fig:pgm} \textbf{Right}).

 The structure of the paper is organized as follows.
 After covering the relevant studies around the subject in section.~\ref{sec:related}, we review the necessary background on group theory, representation theory, and state-space models in section.~\ref{sec:back}.
 We then outline the designing steps of an equivariant/invariant network in section.~\ref{sec:method}.
 In section.~\ref{sec:EqDDM}, we characterize our dynamic learning problem with a generative state space model.
 We then describe how to integrate equivariant/invariant architectures in a Markovian structure.
 We evaluate the performance of our model on motion prediction of a skeletal object and provide the results in section.~\ref{sec:res}.